BlueWaveTechnologies/BlueWave/README.md

 - Neo4J graph database

+# Command Line Interface

+The BlueWave application is accessed via command line (aka terminal).
+All command line options require an external `config.json` file.

-# Start the Server
+## Starting the Server

-To start the server, open a console and run the following:
+To start the server, open a terminal and run the following:
 ```console
 cd /path/to/project/
 java -jar target/bluewave-1.0.0.jar -config ../config.json